 Books and practices are both one-generational models.
 Our experiences working with 2000 advisory enterprises annually (and 10,000+ over the last two decades) leads to our observation that 25% of the industry only own practices, and 70% of the industry only own books.
 Think about that for a minute.
 95% of independent advisors are one-generational models.
 It is also why it is so important that advisors either sell what they’ve built at career end or start building a stronger, multi-generational business early in their careers.

 If a practice is to grow and evolve into a business, it will need to further improve its organization, compensation, and profit structures along the way to facilitate a new generation of owners/advisors.

-Our experience and observations show that only 5% of independent advisors own a true business or firm.
+Our experience and observations show that only 5% of independent advisors own a true enterprise.
 As I mentioned before, this means that 95% of the industry are single-owner books and practices.
-95% of industry enterprises are built to end along with the career of the advisor owner.
+95% of industry businesses are built to end along with the career of the advisor owner.
 Where does that leave their clients?
 Where does that leave the stability of the industry?
 There are many paths for book and practice owners to take that will help strengthen their enterprises and protect their clients.